Hey everyone out there! I'm not dead, just uninspired, hehe

 Gorion chuckled at the face she made.
 "You don't think I understand, my child?
 I may not approve of your habits, but I'm an old man and I've seen and done much in my time.
 I know you like to drink, and I know I can't stop you.
 I just wish you understood your own limitations."
 He gently tapped her nose.
 "I wish you didn't put yourself into situations where things like this can happen.
 Next time you want to go for that extra pint, think about how much I worry for you, mm?"

 She nodded miserably.
 "I'm sorry," she repeated, and truly she was.
-Aegis had many vices to her name, from questionable drinking habits, to sticky fingers, to a penchant for brawling, but one thing she could never be accused of was a lack of love for her foster father.
+Aegis had many vices to her name; from questionable drinking habits, to sticky fingers, to a penchant for brawling; but one thing she could never be accused of was a lack of love for her foster father.
 She hated nothing in the world quite so much as disappointing him.
 Whenever he spoke, she was utterly cowed.

 Maybe that's why Ultraunt had started talking to Gorion instead of speaking with them, Imoen reflected.
 He might have figured that Gorion was the only person Aegis would listen to.

 "Now," Gorion said gently, patting Aegis's arm and looking to incorporate Imoen in his next statements as well.
 "The two of you are in terrible trouble.
 First you'll need to help Winthrop clean up the inn again, and then there are some particularly unpleasant cattle related chores for you to complete."
 Both girls groaned.
-"As for the visiting dwarf," he looked back to Aegis, who winced, "Ultraunt is still deciding how to handle the situation.
+"As for the visiting dwarf," he looked back to Aegis, who winced, "Ulraunt is still deciding how to handle the situation.
 The priests were able to heal him quickly and no lasting harm was done, but bloodshed is not permitted in Candlekeep.
 Were you not my daughter, he would have already thrown you out of the city."

 "Get some rest," he told her.
 "Around noon Winthrop will come and retrieve the both of you for your chores.
 Now hold still and allow me to quickly heal your wounds.
 And Imoen, try not to use your arm for at least a day..."

 Aegis was young still, only three years of age, but already rambunctious.
 He found her antics charming really.
 He would sit on the steps to their home and watch her chase after animals and play-fight imaginary dragons.
 He'd write letters or read, or perhaps go over a magic scroll or so.
-Aegis did some some magical potential.
+Imoen did have some magical potential.
 She'd usually gravitate towards him after awhile and ask him about what he was reading.
 If he was looking at a scroll, she'd spend hours staring at the magical runes, eyes wide in awe.

-Even so, he felt that her spirit was more suited towards the great outdoors.
+As for Aegis, he felt that her spirit was more suited towards the great outdoors.

 It was a particularly pleasant fall afternoon.
 The sun was setting far in the west, and the shadows it cast were long.
 The leaves were just starting to turn from green to yellow and the day was pleasantly warm.
 He was reading a letter from a dear friend when suddenly an unpleasant yowling assaulted his ears.